 Project Description: We expect to have completed the construction of three floats needed for a CPF science experiment by this fall and we should have demonstrated their successful operation in a series of test deployments.
 This was a milestone set for 2019/early2020, but was delayed due to availability of engineering resources and the COVID-19 impact.
 The next step is the science experiment, outlined in our previous proposal, of month-long deployments of the array in Monterey Bay to assess nutrient sources.
 Successful completion of that milestone marks the end of the core CPF development process.
-In this proposal, we will complete that milestone and then expand the range and volume of science missions the CPF can support.
-The CPF model that we will be deploying in our pilot experiment has been designed to support a reasonable range of coastal, biogeochemical science missions. “expanding the range … of science missions” involves working with our colleagues to plan and execute science missions of mutual interest with our existing fleet of CPFs.
-The CPF has also been designed to readily support a range of other sensors.
-In fact, the CPF has already been used with a variety of sensors outside our standard biogeochemical sensor suite and we are requesting resources in this proposal to support some of the additional sensors our colleagues have requested
+In this proposal, we will complete that milestone and then continue conducting science missions with our colleagues while expanding the range and volume of science missions the CPF can support.
+Potential science missions include studying export dynamics in Monterey Bay, internal wave impacts on the delivery of acidic corrosive waters onto nearshore ecosystems such as kelp forests, and quantifying primary productivity from diel cycles of O2 and pH in the euphotic zone..

 Fundamental Problem